-- Assumes exercise of the full amount of warrants held by the selling securityholder at the rate of 14.0953 shares of our Class A common stock per warrant.
-The number of shares of Class A common stock issuable upon exercise of the warrants may be adjusted under circumstances described under "Description of Warrants."
-Accordingly, the number of shares of our Class A common stock issuable upon exercise of the warrants may increase or decrease from time to time.
+(1) Assumes exercise of the entire amount of warrants held by the selling securityholder at the rate of 14.0953 shares of our Class A common stock per warrant.
+The number of shares of Class A common stock issuable upon exercise of the Warrants may be adjusted under circumstances described under "Description of Warrants."
 Under the terms of the warrants, cash will be paid instead of issuing any fractional shares.